-But while they had been employed in this manner, Alonzo, who foresaw what would happen, had been industriously toiling to a very different purpose.
+"But while they had been employed in this manner, Alonzo, who foresaw what would happen, had been industriously toiling to a very different purpose.
 His skill in husbandry had easily enabled him to find a spot of considerable extent and very fertile soil, which he ploughed up with the oxen he had brought with him, and the assistance of his servants.
 He then sowed the different seeds he had brought, and planted the potatoes, which prospered beyond what he could have expected, and yielded him a most abundant harvest.
 His sheep he had turned out in a very fine meadow near the sea, and every one of them had brought him a couple of lambs.
-Besides that, he and his servants, at leisure times, employed themselves in fishing; and the fish they had caught were all dried and salted, with salt they had found upon the sea-shore; so that by the time of Pizarro's return they had laid up a very considerable quantity of provision.
-When Pizarro returned, his brother received him with the greatest cordiality, and asked him what success he had had?
-Pizatro told him that they had found an immense quantity of gold, but that several of his companions had perished, and that the rest were almost starved from the want of provisions: he then requested his brother would immediately give him something to eat, as he assured him he had tasted no food the last two days, excepting the roots and bark of trees.
-Alonzo then very cooly answered, that he should remember, that when they set out they had made an agreement, that neither should interfere with the other; that he had never desired to have any share of the gold which Pizarro might acquire, and therefore he wondered that Pizarro should expect to be supplied with the provisions that he had procured with so much care and labour.
-But, (added he,) if you choose to exchange some of the gold you have found, for provisions, I shall perhaps be able to accommodate you.
+Besides that, he and his servants, at leisure times, employed themselves in fishing; and the fish they had caught were all dried and salted with salt they had found upon the sea-shore; so that, by the time of Pizarro's return, they had laid up a very considerable quantity of provisions.